Animals and feeding

 In vitro bacterial growth measurements

-To further verify the effect of gga-mir-222a on the growth and metabolism of bacteria in a pure culture environment and considering that Odoribacter splanchnicus could not be cultured in vitro, we selected Bacteroides fragilis NCTC9343 cultured in anaerobic medium to investigate the effect of gga-miR-222a on the growth and metabolism of bacteria.
-The anaerobic bacterium Bacteroides fragilis NCTC9343 were cultured at 37ºC by inoculating 40 mL aliquots of anaerobic basal medium (Becton Dickinson and Company, Lincoln Park, USA) and then grown anaerobically in an anaerobic chamber. gga-miR-222a and the control mimic were supplied in the culture at a concentration of 2 µM.
+The anaerobic bacterium Bacteroides fragilis NCTC9343 were cultured at 37ºC by inoculating 40 mL aliquots of anaerobic basal medium (Becton Dickinson and Company, Lincoln Park, USA) and then grown anaerobically in an anaerobic chamber (Mitsubishi Gas Chemical Company, Inc. Tokyo, Japan). gga-miR-222a and the control mimic were supplied in the culture at a concentration of 2 µM.
 (RiboBio, Guangzhou, China).
 Growth was monitored as absorbance at 600 nm once per hour for up to 24 h with a spectrophotometer.
-The cultured bacterial cells were collected at 10 h and used for BF9343_2953 gene expression measurement with the Bacteroides fragilis 16S rRNA gene as the reference gene.
-The concentrations of methionine in culture medium at 10 h were detected by an automatic amino acid analyzer (Sykam, Munich, Germany).
+The cultured bacterial cells were collected at 10h and used for BF9343_2953 gene expression measurement with the Bacteroides fragilis 16S rRNA gene as the reference gene.
+The concentrations of methionine in culture medium at 10h were tested as above mentioned.